r3coder/DLWithoutFramework/README.md

-# IC670 Deep Learning Final Programming Assignment
+# AIGO
+AIGO is deep learning framework based on golang

 **DISCLAIMER**
 This project may contains enormous amount of bugs.
 If you want to use this repo, please be aware...

+IC670 Deep Learning Final Programming Assignment

 ## Purpose of this project
 Design a image-captioning network WITHOUT A FRAMEWORK